gnuyent/sundial/README.md

 sundial does not guarantee that you meet all the prerequisites to take a class.
 Always consult an academic counselor before registering for classes.

 This project is not affiliated with or endorsed by San Diego State University in any way.
-Be responsible when scraping or use the included database on the [releases](https://github.com/gnuyent/sundial/releases) page.
+Be responsible when using.